Breech Baby and Moxibustion

 On 36-week routine pregnancy check, the baby was engaged and head down.
 4 days later, the mother felt strong movement of her baby inside the womb.
 On 37-week routine check up, the baby is in breech position again.
 The mother is anxious and worried.

-Treatment: Acupuncture for relaxation; Routine Moxibustion bilaterally but treatment took longer than 40 minutes because of difficulty warming up Acu-points.
+Treatment: Acupuncture for relaxation; Routine Moxibustion bilaterally, but treatment took longer than 40 minutes because of difficulty warming up the relevant Acu-points.

 Homework: “Pelvic tilt position” exercise taught for home; Self-treatment (moxibustion) daily.